App§

 new App(data: Object): App

-, you can construct an App
+As with Model@constructor, you can construct an App with

 or without data.
-Apart from the data keys views
+Apart from the data keys views and resolvers, which are used

 to store the View and Resolver libraries respectively, Janus does not make use